Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-mechanics.md

 Unstaking aBNBc adds an additional approval step — Step 1.
 Unstaking aBNBb workflow starts from Step 2.

-1. For aBNBc only, user sends a request to the `aBNBc::approve(aBNBb.address, amount)` to let the `aBNBb` smart contract transfer the user's Liquid tokens.
+1. For aBNBc only, the user sends a request to the `aBNBc::approve(aBNBb.address, amount)` to let the `aBNBb` smart contract transfer the user's Liquid tokens.

 2. User sends a request to the `BinancePool::unstake(amount)` on Binance Smart Chain. `amount` specifies the amount to be released back to the user.